-The United States Department of Agriculture (USDA) postulates that In the essential oil industry, most of what is prevalent are pesticidethe goal of organic farming is to "integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological "Certified Organic" implies that the item must have an ingredients often of fine grade, superior quality, and meet the stringent purity list and the contents should be 95% or more certified organic.
-In parameters.
-Having been in the industry for so long and today, addition, it must be free of synthetic additives like pesticides, and chemical fertilisers, and must not be processed using industrial Oils and Derivatives, the subject of organic agriculture is of keen solvents or genetic engineering.
+The United States Department of Agriculture (USDA) postulates that the goal of organic farming is to "integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity."
+A seal of "USDA Organic" or "Certified Organic" implies that the item must have an ingredients list and the contents should be 95% or more certified organic.
+In addition, it must be free of synthetic additives like pesticides, and chemical fertilisers, and must not be processed using industrial solvents or genetic engineering.

 According to the most comprehensive scientific analyses, organic food has more antioxidant compounds and lower levels of pesticides than regular food.
-Sure, organic foods will put you which will help explain the point. back by a pretty penny; however the benefit is that you put fewer synthetic chemicals into your system.
+Sure, organic foods will put you back by a pretty penny; however the benefit is that you put fewer synthetic chemicals into your system.
 Another moot point is that organic farming does not involve the use of synthetic chemicals that are harmful to the environment.
 Practising organic agriculture involves several other aspects but the above two points are the key considerations why most people choose to go organic.